hamishll/hamishl/_books/bp-ta.md

 1. Short name used by default, but can also use FQDN (fully qualified domain name).
 Options:
     - Register and communicate using machine (short) name
     - Register using machine (short) name, communicate using FQDN
-    - Register and communicate using FEQN
+    - Register and communicate using FQDN

 # Encryption schema
  - study in detail - where can be the key saved - app server use it - recommended setup